aozhimin/iOS-Debug-Hacks/README.md

 </p>

-> This screenshot is captured when app runing on simulator, so the assembly code is based on X64.
+> This screenshot is captured when app running on simulator, so the assembly code is based on X64.
 If you are using the iPhone device, the assembly code should be ARM.
 But the analysis method is the same for them, please notice it.

-Set a breakpoint on Line 96, this assembly code is the `setRequestURLStr` method invocation, then print the content of `rbx` register, then we can observer that the `TCWebViewController` instance is saved in this register.
+Set a breakpoint on Line 96, this assembly code is the `setRequestURLStr` method invocation, then print the content of `rbx` register, then we can observe that the `TCWebViewController` instance is saved in this register.

 <p align="center">